-Win/Loss Analysis – Your Questions Answered
+Win/Loss and Churn Analysis – Your Questions Answered

 What is Win/Loss Analysis?

-about their decision – it wasn’t the right time, they didn’t have the budget, and so on – it’s rarely the full story.
+There are three sides to any sales story: the seller’s version, the buyer’s version, and the company’s conclusion.
+It’s easy to get your company’s version and conclusion.
+What’s generally missing is the buyer’s side.
+Even when they share something about their decision – it wasn’t the right time, they didn’t have the budget, and so on – it’s never the full story.

 Here’s how it unfolds, from start to finish: